ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r4-serverless-architecture/README.md

 Backend-as-a-Service (BaaS) is a cloud service model in which developers outsource all the behind-the-scenes aspects of a web or mobile application so that they only have to write and maintain the frontend.
 BaaS vendors provide pre-written software for activities that take place on servers, such as user authentication, database management, remote updating, and push notifications (for mobile apps), as well as cloud storage and hosting.

 Let's take [Firebase](https://firebase.google.com/) as an example of BaaS.
 Firebase is owned by Google.
-It has extensive features for building, hosting and managing apps.
+It has extensive features for building, hosting, and managing apps.
 The platform consists of several tools that developers need for building and managing apps.
 In essence, it provides all the tools developers need to build an app, launch it, and engage with the app users.

-Since the backend platform gives the developer access to several ready-made services like file storage, database, authentication, they can put more efforts into building excellent apps.
-Another superb feature of Firebase it the seamless scaling of apps.
+Since the backend platform gives the developer access to several ready-made services like file storage, database, authentication, they can put more effort into building excellent apps.
+Another superb feature of Firebase is the seamless scaling of apps.
 All these features work together to make Firebase one of the leading BaaS platforms today.

 ### Database